Genez-io/genezio-landing-page/deployment-platform/content/careers/Software Engineer, AI Builder.md

 - Collaborate with AI and infrastructure teams to build an agent that can handle complex code analysis while maintaining high performance and low latency.
 - Continuously improve the accuracy and intelligence of the agent by integrating machine learning models and advanced heuristics.
 - Optimize the agent to handle real-time feedback loops, ensuring scalability and efficiency as it interacts with the deployment pipeline.
-- Work on integrating the agent seamlessly into the Genezio deployment platform, ensuring it enhances the user experience and helps developers deploy with confidence.
+- Work on integrating the agent seamlessly into the DeployApps deployment platform, ensuring it enhances the user experience and helps developers deploy with confidence.
 - Write clean, well-documented code that is easy to maintain, test, and iterate upon.

 ---